 Attention: To adapt an already existing module, please follow the instructions under change module.

-Only when the course has been created and included in the module (module component), you can continue to edit the workload (see "Module description fields") in the module!
+Only when the course template has been created and included in the module (module component), you can continue to edit the workload (see "Module description fields") in the module!
 Otherwise, the LPs would sum up incorrectly.

 If you want to make changes to an existing module, go to →Modules →My Modules and click on the title of the module in question, then scroll down to the "Drafts" section and click on the "Create Draft" button.
 This will add a new version of the module description in draft status, where you can then make your changes once you click on the second icon in the right column (paper sheet + pencil = "Edit module description").